JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-03-06-modularizationwhy.md

 There is no short answer to this question, modularisation really has a lot going for it:

 1. Speeds up builds
-2. Enable dynamic delivery (instant apps)
+2. Enable on demand delivery
 3. Simplify development
 4. Reuse modules across apps
 5. Experiment with new technologies